bikeshaving/crank/website/documents/guides/03-components.md

 The render loop has additional advantages over while loops.
 For instance, you can place cleanup code directly after the loop.
 The render loop will also throw errors if it has been iterated without a yield, to prevent infinite loops.

 One Crank idiom you may have noticed is that we define props in component parameters, and overwrite them using a destructuring expression in the `for...of` statement.
 This is an easy way to make sure those variables stay in sync with the current props of the component.

-Even if your component has no props, it is idiomatic to use a render loop.
+For this reason, even if your component has no props, it is idiomatic to use a render loop.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";